 Recently I spent some time reading explanations of dynamic range, on various photography web sites.
-It was pretty dense reading.
+It was heavy going.

 Some seem to be PhD dissertations.
 They hit you with logarithms, bits, ‘D’ values, f-stops, EV, brightness/contrast ratios, powers of 2, curves, graphs and charts.
 Next, the biology of the eye, how it adapts to light and dark as our brain assembles an image.
 Followed by the history of film, with fine points about the ‘density’ of platinum prints.
 Then on to sensor technology…

 I didn’t actually read much of it, because my brain had shut down at “logarithms.”
 I just wanted a better idea of camera dynamic range, and how it translates to prints sold online via a POD.
 What’s the DR of a real world scene?
 How much does a camera capture, how much makes it to a paper print, and where does the rest get lost?
 What follows is my highly condensed, non-expert and grossly oversimplified DR cheat sheet.

 “Dynamic range” can be expressed by logarithmic brightness scales, “density”, EV , f-stops… they’re really just different ways of quantifying the same thing and you can convert one to another.
 I just think in terms of f-stops.

 An outdoor scene on a sunny day might contain a range of 12 or more stops; a rainy day, as little as 3.